 Using visible light and ultraviolet radiation as modes of wireless transmission and communication have also been proposed and tested.
 For example, a networked visible light communication system called Light Fidelity or Li-Fi has been positioned as a modern alternative to Wi-Fi.
 Proposed iterations to the Li-Fi technology include the use of infrared and ultraviolet.
 Once developed, the technology can supplement or replace existing Wi-Fi systems.
 Note that Li-Fi has several advantages over Wi-Fi, as well as key disadvantages.

-It is worth mentioning that free-space optics have been explored and demonstrated since World War I but further development has been stagnant over the decades due to the developments in radio-based mode of wireless communication and transmission.
+It is worth mentioning that free-space optics have been explored and demonstrated since World War I but further development has been stagnant over the decades due to the developments in radio-based modes of wireless communication and transmission.
 Prospects are emerging once again because of the advantages over radio-based systems such as higher and faster transfer rates and less legal restrictions.
 Take note that frequency authorization and a special license controlled by government regulatory agencies are required in wireless transmission and communication systems and applications using radio waves and microwaves.

 Beyond communication systems, infrared and the visible light have been used in a remote sensing method and digital imaging technique called lidar technology.
 Furthermore, both have been proposed to transmit power in free space.
 The working theory centers on converting infrared or light back to electricity the same way electricity is used to generate these forms of electromagnetic radiation.
 Because these forms can travel in free space without any medium, they are a suitable candidate for novel modes of wireless power transmission.

 REFERENCES AND FURTHER READINGS: